Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Numerical experiments

 \subsection{Different input manifolds}

-Similar in the spirit to \cite{DoGr05} we consider image data that implicitly represent four different manifolds:
+In the same spirit as \cite{DoGr05}, we consider image data that implicitly represent four different manifolds:

-\labeltext{({\bf S})}{label:s} \textbf{S}undial Shadows ({\bf S}).
+\labeltext{({\bf S})}{dataset:s} \textbf{S}undial Shadows ({\bf S}).
 This dataset has the upper hemisphere $S^2 \cap \{x_3\geq0\}$ as its underlying hidden manifold, corresponding to possible positions of a lightsource.
 Inspired by \cite{OrYaHe20}, we generate images by casting a shadow of a vertical rod on a plane from all these positions.
-These images form our input manifold $M$ with metric induced from $S^2$ so that the distance on $M$ is the geodesic distance on $S^2$, $d(x,x')=\arccos(x^Tx')$.
-Contrary to \cite{OrYaHe20} we do not render these images with a 3D engine, but simply approximate the shadows by Gaussians (\cf~\cref{fig:masterpiece}): a point $x\in S^2$ is first mapped onto the plane by drawing the line through $x$ and the rod tip, intersecting the plane at some $y \in \R^2$.
-We then use a Gaussian function with variance $\abs y^2$ in direction $y$ and a fixed small variance in the orthogonal direction, centered at $y/2$.
+These images form our input manifold $M$ with metric induced from $S^2$, so that the distance on $M$ is the geodesic distance on $S^2$, ${d_M}(x,y)=\arccos(x^Ty)$ for $x,y \in S^2$.
+Contrary to \cite{OrYaHe20}, we do not render these images with a 3D engine, but simply approximate the shadows by Gaussians (\cf~\cref{fig:masterpiece}): A point $x\in S^2$ is first mapped onto the plane by mapping it onto the point $x_p \in \R^2$ defined as the intersection of the plane with the line through $x$ and the rod tip.
+We then use a Gaussian function centered at $x_p/2$ with variance $\abs {x_p}^2$ in direction $x_p$ and a fixed small variance in the orthogonal direction.
 We use a resolution of $64\times 64$ pixels and sampling strategy \ref{S3}.

-\labeltext{({\bf R})}{label:r}\textbf{R}otating Object ({\bf R}).
+\labeltext{({\bf R})}{dataset:r}\textbf{R}otating Object ({\bf R}).
 This dataset has the group of rotations $SO(3)$ as hidden manifold.
-We generate images forming the manifold $M$ by projecting an arbitrarily rotated three-dimensional object (here a toy cow model\footnote{https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/}) to the viewing plane and use \texttt{Pytorch3D} \cite{ravi2020pytorch3d} to render the images for the training.
-As distance on $M$ we use the induced distance from $SO(3)$ and compute this geodesic distance via quaternions as $d(q_1, q_2)=\arccos(\abs{ q_1 \cdot q_2})$ \cite{Hu09}.
-We consider an image resolution of $128\times 128$ pixels and sampling strategy \ref{S1}.
+We generate images forming the manifold $M$ by projecting an arbitrarily rotated three-dimensional object (here a toy cow model\footnote{https://www.cs.cmu.edu/~kmcrane/Projects/ModelRepository/}) to the viewing plane.
+We use \texttt{Pytorch3D} \cite{ravi2020pytorch3d} to render the images for the training.
+We use the induced distance from $SO(3)$ equipped with the metric $g_x(v,w)=\frac 1 2 \tr(v^Tw)$ for $x \in SO(3)$, $v,w \in T_xSO(3)$ as distance on $M$.
+This geodesic distance can be computed for example via quaternions as ${d_M}(x, y)=2\arccos(\abs{ q(x) \cdot q(y)})$ \cite{Hu09}, for $x,y \in SO(3)$ and $q(x),q(y)$ their representation as quaternions.
+We consider an image resolution of $128\times 128$ pixels and sampling strategy \ref{S2}, which can also be implemented via the quaternion representation.